BredaUniversityGames/programming-awesome-list/README.md

 - [vulkan-tutorial.com](https://vulkan-tutorial.com/) - A collection of vulkan tutorials
 - [VulkanGuide](https://vkguide.dev/) - The focus of this guide is to understand Vulkan correctly, and act as a stepping stone for then working in your own projects
 - [Vulkan for HLSL](https://www.lei.chat/posts/hlsl-for-vulkan-resources/) How to use HLSL for Vulkan Shaders when compiling HLSL to SPIR-V using [DirectXShaderCompiler](https://github.com/microsoft/DirectXShaderCompiler).
+- [Using the DirectXShaderCompiler API](https://simoncoenen.com/blog/programming/graphics/DxcCompiling) explains how to use the DirectXShaderCompiler API in your application.
+Uses the new IDxcUtils interface instead of IDxcLibrary
 - [tellusim engine blog](https://tellusim.com/blog/) - cool GPU driven blog posts: Blue noise, benchmarks between GPU's, Raytracing, Animations etc.
 - [The Danger Zone](https://therealmjp.github.io/) Blog of Matt Pettineo (Lead graphics and engine programmer at Ready At Dawn Studios) such as Vulkan, Directx11/12 and opengl.